SAP-archive/teched2021-DAT163/README.md

 ## Disclaimer
 - Your screen shots may look different than those in the exercises; they may contain additional content, depending on what other attendees have entered.
+- Some user interface elements may differ from the screenshot used in the exercise.

 ## Exercises
 - [Exercise 1 - Profile The Data](exercises/ex1/)